Things to Do in Olympic National Park in Winter (+ Helpful Tips for Visiting)

 Some things do close (or have limited opening hours) in the winter in Olympic National Park, including certain park roads, lodges, and visitor centers.

-Things that close entirely in the winter include: Sol Duc Hot Springs Resort and the Sol Duc Road leading to it; Lake Crescent Lodge (closes Jan.
-1 thru March); the Hoh Rainforest Visitor Center (closed Jan 2 until early March); and the Hurricane Ridge Visitor Center.
+Things that close entirely in the winter include: Sol Duc Hot Springs Resort and the Sol Duc Road leading to it; and the Hoh Rainforest Visitor Center (closed Dec 1 until early March).

-Things that have limited opening hours in the winter include the road to Hurricane Ridge, which is open only on weekends in the winter, and only if the weather allows.
+Things that have limited opening hours in the winter include the road to Hurricane Ridge, which is open only on weekends in the winter, and only if the weather allows; and the Lake Crescent Lodge, which is only open on weekends from January-April.

 Find more info about what closes when here.